The Fed's favorite inflation measure hit a fresh 40-year high – KION546

 By Anneken Tappe, CNN Business

-Americans had to reach deeper into their pockets in March, as yet another key inflation index showed prices hit a fresh 40-year high last month.
+Americans had to reach deeper into their pockets in March, as yet another key inflation index showed prices hit a fresh 40-year high.

-The Personal Consumption Expenditures price index increased by 6.6% over the year ended in March, the Commerce Department reported Friday.
+The Personal Consumption Expenditures price index increased by 6.6% for the year ended in March, the Commerce Department reported Friday.
+It was the highest rate since the period ended January 1982, outpacing the figure from February.

+Energy costs soared in the first quarter on the back of the war in Ukraine, rising 33.9% for the year ended in March.
+Food prices rose 9.2% over the same period.

+Stripping out food and energy costs, the PCE inflation measure rose 5.2%, a slightly slower pace than the 5.3% recorded in February.
+This index is the Federal Reserve’s preferred measure of inflation, but the slight tick lower is unlikely to change the Fed’s policy path.

 This is a developing story.
 It will be updated